vjousse/pomodorolm/README.md

     NO_STRIP=true npm run tauri build -- --target x86_64-unknown-linux-gnu --verbose

-You can also try to build using `docker-compose` (to maximize compatibily, normal build is failing on Archlinux for example):
+You can also try to build using `docker-compose` (to maximize compatibility, normal build is failing on Archlinux for example):

     docker-compose run --rm --build build-linux